How to Apply for Financial Aid

 - Assessing your expected financial contribution toward the program fee

 - Notifying you of your financial aid award based on available funds and your expected contribution

 Things to know when applying for financial aid

-We only offer financial aid to families who file taxes in the United States.
+- We only offer financial aid to families who live and file residential taxes in the United States.

 Many families wonder if they qualify for the Child and Dependent Care tax credit when their child attends TIP.
 Unfortunately, the IRS has stated that the cost of sending a child to an overnight camp is not covered, so any residential TIP program is not eligible for this credit.

 Please speak with your accountant before utilizing your 529 plan funds to pay for TIP programs.
 TIP does not believe the 529 college plan funds qualify for this usage because with this plan you are expected to be enrolled at the university and the payments are for tuition-related expenses.
 Duke TIP students are not enrolled in Duke University and are paying a program fee, not college tuition, so the required tuition payment statement (1098 T) required by the IRS cannot be produced by the university or Duke TIP.

 New to Summer Studies?
 Look for these banners and select them for advice from other parents and students on how to make the most of your Duke TIP experience:

 - Parent Advice